 Submissions on the proposed document closed on 24 July, 2017.
 62 submissions were received.

 Copies of the original submissions, summaries of submissions and the hearing schedule are available to view.
-Please note the hearing schedule is subject to change.

 - December 2017 – release of decisions